-Ge 103 cb.
+Env/Ge 103 ab.
 Introduction to Processes of the Atmosphere and Hydrosphere.
-(Same as Env 103 ab.)
 9 units (3-0-6); first, second terms.
 Natural physical and chemical processes of the earth's atmosphere and hydrosphere.
 Emphasis will be on developing an order of magnitude understanding of the atmosphere and oceans through analysis of observations and physical reasoning.
-Topics covered will include the global heat balance, polar ice caps and climatic change, temperature distribution; tides, waves and currents; cloud formation; precipitation, runoff, floods, sediment transport and deposition; geochemical cycles.
-Instructors-in-charge: List (first term), Ingersoll (second term).
+The emphasis in the first term will be on the hydrosphere, including such topics as: chemical composition of the oceans, tides, waves and currents, precipitation, runoff, floods, sediment transport, geochemical cycles.
+The emphasis in the second term will be on the atmosphere, including such topics as: the global balance of energy, momentum and mass, vertical atmospheric structure, radiative and convective heat exchange, circulation systems, weather prediction, climatic change.
+Instructors: List (first term), Ingersoll (second term).